LibreCAD/docs/guides/dwg-edit.rst

     Doohickey - Isometric View

-Creating and modifying :ref:`Isometric Drawings <isometric>` uses the same tools as an orthographic drawings, but places the three axes (X, Y, Z) at 120 degree allowing 3 dimensions to be shown in a 2D view.
-Isometric drafting is beyond the scope of the **User Manual**, but many resources and examples are available on the web.
+Isometric drawings uses the same tools for creating, modifying and changing attributes as an orthographic drawings, but on a grid configuration specific for an isometric perspective.
+Set the grid to suit an isometric perspective on the **Grid** tab of :ref:`Drawing Preferences <draw-prefs>`.
+Selecting "Isometric Grid" displays the grid on three axes (X, Y, Z) allowing 3 dimensional drawings to be shown in a 2D view.

+In addition to setting the grid for isometric drawings, the "Snap indicator lines" on the **Appearance** tab of :ref:`Application Preferences <app-prefs>` can be set to "Isometric" to assist in with locating entities on the grid.
+The "Isometric" crosshairs can be cofigured to Left, Top or Right to further aid in locationg points on the grid.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst